VinutaHegde/404/blog_post.md

+# Album Narration
+Imagine having a tool which when given an album of images, generates an interesting story.
+This could be used by a ton of users as image sharing platforms such as Instagram, Snapchat, Facebook, etc have billions of users uploading pictures every day.
+These platforms could make use of such applications in many ways like a story of the entire year using selective photos (we will leave other possible usages to your imagination :wink: )
 # Problem
 The Image Captioning task focuses on generating a description of a single image in isolation.
 There have been sufficient research on this task that produced ground-breaking results.
 One the other hand, visual storytelling is an open problem in Deep Learning.
 Album Narration is an attempt to generate contextual image captions for a sequence of images such that, the whole album of images can be described with a cohesive and interesting story.
 To solve the Album Narration problem, we need a solution that meets in the middle of the 2 tasks mentioned: